Existential Crisis of the Fediverse

 So what problem are these services trying to solve?
 They’re not going to improve the dialog amongst the citizenry of the world, in fact, the tools they create could become yet another in the toolbox of those set to divide us and set ourselves against one another.

-It is my hypothesis that the fediverse is creating a technological solution for a practice that can only work outside of technology.
+It is my hypothesis that the fediverse (as it currently stands) is creating a technological solution for a practice that can only work outside of technology.
 A practice that, as soon as technology is laid across it, dissolves into the same problems of any other centralized network.